-Students successfully completing the following two courses will be eligible to take the Supplemental Special Education TExES exam:*
+Students successfully completing the following three courses will be eligible to take the Supplemental Special Education TExES exam:

 - EDUC 4113 Overview of Special Education

-- EDUC 4373 Methods for Differentiating Instruction for Individuals with Disabilities..
+- EDUC 4313 Education Strategies for Individuals with Disabilities.

-Students successfully completing the following course will be eligible to take the Supplemental English as a Second Language TExES exam: *
+Students successfully completing the following three courses will be eligible to take the Supplemental English as a Second Language TExES exam:

-*Students pursuing the EC-6 Generalist certification must choose either the Supplemental Special Education or the Supplemental English as a Second Language certificate courses.
+Students pursuing the EC-4 Generalist certification must choose either the Supplemental Special Education or the Supplemental English as a Second Language certificate courses.
+Students pursuing any of the 4-8 certification options may choose either the Supplemental Special Education or the Supplemental English as a Second Language certificate courses.

 Secondary EducationStudents pursuing a career in secondary education work toward a major in their area of academic concentration.
 Those planning to teach high school math, for example, would major in math; English teachers major in English, and so on.
 Requirements for a degree in a major with a secondary education option will be different from those for a regular degree in a major.
 Students should consult their major advisors to determine specific requirements.